8 Delicious Ways To Cook With Matcha Powder

 Matcha Pancakes

-Japanese-style matcha pancakes are often thicker than American or Crepe style, making it more cake-like in the process (and we're not complaining).
+Japanese-style matcha pancakes are often thicker than the American ones we're used to, making it more cake-like in the process (and we're not complaining).

 Advertisement